Mikuni (company)

 Mikuni Corporation (株式会社ミクニ, Kabushiki gaisha Mikuni) is a Japanese Automotive products manufacturing company.
 Their business activities is focused on carburetors, fuel injectors and other automobile and motorcycle related equipment.

 History and description

 The firm was founded in 1923 and incorporated in 1948.

 The company is best known for supplying carburetors to many major Japanese motorcycle manufacturers.

-It is also known for its licensed copies of Solex carburetors that were used on several Japanese cars.
+It is also known for its licensed copies of Solex carburetors that were also used on several Japanese cars.

 Mikuni operates in Southeast Asia, especially in Thailand and Indonesia with motorcycle, scooter, and moped manufacturers Yamaha, Suzuki, Hyosung Motors & Machinery Inc., TVS Motor Company and Honda.